 I genuinely thought no one would be interested in this recipe.
 I casually shared the making of it on Instagram and SO many of you reached out to me to get the recipe!
+You may have heard about turmeric tofu scramble, but have you tried savoury turmeric crispy tofu before?

 - 1 block extra firm tofu